Fellowship in Historical Keyboards

 Current Fellow in Historical Keyboards

 Born in Poland, Dominika Maszczyńska performs on a variety of keyboard instruments including fortepiano and harpsichord as well as modern piano.
-Having graduated with distinction from The Karol Szymanowski Academy of Music in Katowice (Poland), she came to London to undertake a Master of Performance at The Royal College of Music as a Charles Colt Scholar, studying fortepiano under Dr Geoffrey Govier and harpsichord under Professor Terence Charlston.
+She graduated with distinction from the Royal College of Music (2021) and The Karol Szymanowski Academy of Music in Katowice.

-As both a soloist and continuo player, Dominika has performed with The Royal College of Music Baroque Orchestra, The Polish National Radio Symphony Orchestra, The Academic Baroque Orchestra in Katowice and Zabrze Philharmonic Orchestra.
+As both a soloist and continuo player, Dominika has performed with the London Baroque Orchestra, The Royal College of Music Baroque Orchestra, The Polish National Radio Symphony Orchestra and Zabrze Philharmonic Orchestra.

 The Fellow in Historical Keyboards receives a tax-free bursary for which they carry out activities including musical work specifically designed to improve and widen their skill sets.
 Their commitments include being involved in RCM activities, including receiving guidance and informal tuition, and practice time on keyboard instruments provided by the RCM.
 Bursaries are intended to supplement, not replace, contributions from applicants' own resources.